 Have you ever been in a class or have had a learning experience where the entire journey felt magical, musical and artistic all at once?
 I felt this way in my Number Theory class.
 I loved the subject.
 I loved the teaching style of my instructor.
 I learned the material well and aced the homework and exams.
 In my first semester in graduate school, I took a Cryptography class with a Computer Science professor who wrote the textbook.
 I hated it, didn’t learn much and got a B in that class.
 Cryptography was a topic covered in my Number Theory class.
 I learned and internalized the material very well, thanks exclusively to Justin’s teaching style!
 Unsurprisingly, I got an A in the course.
 More relevantly, I got a huge boost in confidence, which carried on in my job after graduation.
 Thank you, Felix Felicis er Nature for taking me to Math 406, Number Theory!

 Post-script: I regularly kept in touch with Justin, sending him Holiday and New Year greetings.
 In January 2019, at the end of my US trip, I had the chance to visit the University of Maryland for an entire week.
 It so happened that Justin was teaching Number Theory again.
 I asked if I could sit in the class for old times’ sake.
 He said okay, though the course was full.
-Finding a chair for me, I took the opportunity after class to ask him, “How are you such an awesome teacher?”
+When I entered the class, the class was absolutely full.
+Justin went out of the way to arrange a chair for me.
+After the class ended, I took the opportunity to ask him, “How are you such an awesome teacher?”
 Wise as always, he told me to rephrase my question without using words like “awesome”.
 “How do you break down complex concepts so simply?”, I rephrased my question.
 “I am not the most brilliant person.
 I try to explain it in terms where I could understand my explanations, ” Justin responded with all humility.
 One of the best explanations I have heard.
 Something I should keep in mind when I teach someone.